OskarsTheBest/Image_converter/README.md

 # Image_converter
-Simple Project where i try to create an app in which you can browse an image and convert it in some way.
+ Project where i create an app in which you can browse an image and convert it in some way.

+Using the w32 api together with assets like opencv etc..